Cyber Security Work Plan

 To oversee the progress of the work plan, a Cyber Security Working Group has been established with representatives from all Australian state and territory governments.
 The working group will focus on enabling a co-ordinated, comprehensive, and non-duplicative uplift in cyber security across the energy sector, to achieve a cyber resilient sector.

 Australian Energy Sector Cyber Security Framework

-The Department of Industry, Science, Energy and Resources (DISER) is working in partnership with the Australian Energy Market Operator (AEMO) to deliver the 2022 Australian Energy Sector Cyber Security Framework (AESCSF) program.
+The department is working in partnership with the Australian Energy Market Operator (AEMO) to deliver the 2022 Australian Energy Sector Cyber Security Framework (AESCSF) program.

 The AESCSF, established in 2018, enables energy market participants to assess their cyber security maturity and uplift capability, which strengthens the energy sector’s resilience.
 The AESCSF includes an assessment program and a report to Energy Ministers.